Please cite the FISF Database Online as:

 Before 2011, Gann, Bradley and Woodmansee shared database management responsibilities with assistance from Steve Green.
 From 2012-2022 database management and data entry were conducted by George Gann and IRC Associate Christina Stocking.
 From 2022 to present, Lauren Trotta has contributed significantly to data entry and management.
-Others that have assisted with data entry include Cara Abbott, Melissa Abdo, Patty Castillo-Tren, Eric Fleites, Samantha Gabriel, Emilie Grahl, Kirsten Hines, Stephen Hodges, Jesse Hoffman, Debbie Lada, Josh Mahoney, Lindsey Nieratka, Nicole Reintsma, and Jimi Sadle.
+Others that have assisted with data entry include Cara Abbott, Melissa Abdo, Patty Castillo-Tren, Eric Fleites, Samantha Gabriel, Emilie Grahl, Kirsten Hines, Stephen Hodges, Jesse Hoffman, Debbie Lada, Josh Mahoney, Lindsey Nieratka, Gaby Orihuela, Nicole Reintsma, and Jimi Sadle.